 Business Class on Austrian Airlines’ Boeing 777s is spread over two cabins: a large Business Class cabin with 32 seats (in seven rows) at the front, with a smaller and more intimate Business Class cabin with only 16 seats (in three rows) in front of the Economy Class cabin.
 The Business Class cabins are divided by the main boarding door, a galley, and two toilets.

 The Business Class seats are in a staggered layout.
 The same layout can be found on Brussels Airlines’ A330, Finnair’s A330/A340, Swiss’ A340/A330, Delta’s B767, and American’s B767.

 The staggered Business Class cabin configuration on Austrian Airways comprises 10 single seats, while the remaining 38 seats are in pairs.
 The seats enjoy decent privacy, as none of the rows quite line up.
 Most seats also have direct aisle access, except for the paired window seats.

-Austrian Airlines’ Business Class cabin design looks beautiful, airy and trendy with a red-blue-white colour scheme contrasting with the dark grey seat covers.
-It looks fresher and feels more luxurious when compared to the design aboard its Lufthansa Group sister company Swiss, which uses the same layout (read here my trip report onboard a Swiss B777).
+Austrian Airlines’ Business Class cabin design looks beautiful, airy, and trendy with a red-blue-white color scheme contrasting with the dark grey seat covers.
+It looks fresher and feels more luxurious when compared to the design aboard its Lufthansa Group sister company Swiss, which uses the same layout (read our trip report onboard a Swiss B777).

 If you have a choice, fly Austrian, not Swiss: although Swiss still has the reputation of being Europe’s best airline, IMHO, it is outclassed (in almost every aspect) by its little Austrian sibling.